Katia-D15/battleships-game/README.md

 ## Deployment

-- This project was deployed using Code Institute's mock terminal for Heroku
+- This project was deployed using Code Institute's mock terminal for Heroku.

     - Steps for deployment:
-      -  .
-      -
-      -
+      -  Fork or clone this repository
+      -  Create a new Heroku app
+      -  Set the buildbacks to Python and NodeJS in that order
+      - Link the Heroku app to the repository
-      -
+      - Click on Deploy

 ## Credits